farrukh806/micro-frontend-sample/README.md

    - Ensure all dependencies are installed (`npm ci`)

 2. **Remote loading failures**
-   - Verify `PRODUCTION_DOMAIN` matches your Cloudflare Pages URL
+   - Verify `PRODUCTION_DOMAIN` is set to the full base URL (e.g., `https://marketing-mfe.pages.dev`) without any paths
+   - Ensure `PRODUCTION_DOMAIN` includes the protocol (`https://`)
+   - Check that `remoteEntry.js` is accessible at `{PRODUCTION_DOMAIN}/remoteEntry.js`
-   - Check browser console for CORS or loading errors
+   - Check browser console for CORS or loading errors (404 errors often indicate incorrect URL paths)
-   - Ensure remoteEntry.js is accessible at the expected URL
+   - Verify the marketing app was deployed successfully and `remoteEntry.js` exists in the dist folder

 3. **Pages project issues**
    - Confirm project names match repository secrets